ros2/design/articles/20_ros_with_dds.md

 Accessing the DDS implementation would require depending on an additional package which is not normally used.
 In this way you can tell if a package has tied itself to a particular DDS vendor by just looking at the package dependencies.
 The goal of the ROS API, which is on top of DDS, should be to meet all the common needs for the ROS community, because once a user taps into the underlying DDS system, they will loose portability between DDS vendors.
-Portability between DDS vendors is not intended to encourage people to frequently choose different vendors, there will be one recommended and well supported default vendor, but instead it is meant to partially future proof ROS to changes in the DDS vendor options.
+Portability among DDS vendors is not intended to encourage people to frequently choose different vendors, but rather to enable power users to select the DDS implementation that meets their specific requirements, as well as to future-proof ROS against changes in the DDS vendor options.
+There will be one recommended and best-supported default DDS implementation for ROS.

 ### Discovery